Man writing on clipboard

 • You can check that your details are all correct by visiting the Motor Insurers Bureau.

-As we’ve mentioned before, Ghost brokers use random home addresses to buy policies.
+As we’ve mentioned before, Ghost brokers tend to use random home addresses to buy policies.
 If your address is one they’re using, it could mean issues for you getting insurance or even credit in the future.

 If you start to notice letters are being sent to your home but aren't addressed to you and it contains insurance documents, you need to get in touch with the insurance company it’s coming from and speak to their fraud department.